Mercateo/rust-for-node-developers/package-manager/README.md

 To add a single license you write `"license": "MIT"` in npm and `license = "MIT"` in Cargo.
 Using multiple licenses is slightly different in its syntax thou: `"license": "(MIT OR Apache-2.0)"` for npm and `license = "MIT/Apache-2.0"` for Cargo. ([Don't use `licenses` in npm!](https://docs.npmjs.com/files/package.json#license))

-You can also optionally add multiple `keywords`, so your package can't be found more easily in the official repositories.
+You can also optionally add multiple `keywords`, so your package cat be found more easily in the official repositories.

 You can add a link to your `homepage` and `repository` in both files (with a slightly different format for `repository`). npm allows you to add a link to reports `bugs` while Cargo allows you to add a link to find `documentation`.

+## Build tool

-_Both_ package managers can be used as build tools as weel. npm needs a little bit more configuration thou.
+_Both_ package managers can be used as build tools as well. npm needs a little bit more configuration though.
 I'll show this in more in-depth when I introduce TypeScript to our Node projects.
-For now I just added a `main` and `scripts.start` field, so you can run our project via npm.
+For now I just added a `main` and `scripts.start` field, so we can run our project via npm.
 It looks like that:

 ```bash
 $ npm start